-The Board provides advice on planning, management and development of the provincial park system, including, but not limited to, such items as development of annual business plans, marketing strategies, capital development programs, and fees, and to advise on other matters such as policy and program direction as requested by the Minister.
+The Board provides advice on planning, management and development of the provincial park system, including, but not limited to, such items as development of annual business plans, marketing strategies, strategic plans, capital development programs, and fees, engagement and increased public awareness of the Ontario Parks system and to advise on other matters such as policy and program direction as requested by the Minister.

 Under the Agencies and Appointments Directive and the Travel, Meal and Hospitality Expenses Directive, provincial agencies are required to post their governance documents.
 These include business plans, annual reports and expense information for designated individuals.
 Individuals at provincial agencies can claim and be reimbursed for necessary travel, meal and hospitality expenses they pay for during the course of ordinary work.
 They need to follow strict rules, outlining what can be repaid with public funds and what maximum amounts can be claimed.
 All claims must include original receipts.
 Under the Agencies and Appointments Directive and the Travel, Meal and Hospitality Expenses Directive, provincial agencies are required to post their governance documents.
 These include expense information for designated individuals.